elisejiuqizhang/USAD-on-WADI-and-SWaT/README.md

 [SWaT dataset]: https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/#swat
 [WADI dataset]: https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/#wadi

+### Dataset Usage
 The data files are too large to be uploaded to the repo.
 After your access to the datasets has been approved, you should create a folder "input" under the main branch, then download the corresponding CSV files into it.
 (What I was using when testing was the Attack_v0 and Normal_v1 under "SWaT A1&A2 Dec 2015 - Physical", and the data files within "WADI A1_9 Oct 2017")

+### Some Issues with the WADI datasets
+The WADI datasets contains a lot of missing values (will be interpreted by NaN if imported into pd.Dataframe).
+These NaNs will affect the training of the model (so you would get NaN loss for every epoch).
+My solution here for now is to remove the columns that doesn't have any valid entries and replace the rest NaNs with zeros.
+(But there might be a better way, so open to discussions I guess)